vijaymanbajracharya/utah-cs5350-fa21/README.md

 -> the distinct weight vectors and their counts are stored in distinct_weights.txt and is replaced each time the program is run

+-> distinct_weights.txt is formatted in this form (weight1, weight2, weight3, weight4, vote count)